-Advanced Drainage Systems ("ADS") is the leading manufacturer of high performance thermoplastic corrugated pipe, with headquarters in Hilliard, Ohio, USA, and operations across the United States, Canada, Mexico, South America, Europe and the Middle East.
+Advanced Drainage Systems ("ADS") is the leading manufacturer of high-performance thermo- plastic corrugated pipe, with headquarters in Hilliard, Ohio, USA and operations across the United States, Canada, Mexico, South America, Europe and the Middle East.
 We provide a comprehensive suite of water management products and superior drainage solutions for use in the underground construction and infrastructure marketplace.
 Our broad product line includes corrugated high-density polyethylene (or "HDPE") pipe, polypropylene (or "PP") pipe, related water management products and plastic leach field chambers and septic tanks.
 We refer to our ancillary product categories as Allied Product & Other and to our plastic leach field chamber and septic tank products as Infiltrator Water Technologies.
 Our products are generally lighter, more durable, more cost effective, have a lower carbon footprint and are easier to install than comparable alternatives made with traditional materials.

-We have a large, active customer base of approximately 20,000 customers, spanning national and independent waterworks distributors, major national retailers that carry drainage products (The Home Depot, Lowe's, of our consolidated assets are held by our subsidiaries, which include BaySaver Technologies, StormTech LLC, ADS Recycling, Inc., Inlet Pipe and Protection, Inc., Sewer Tap, Inc. and Infiltrator Water Technologies Ultimate Holdings, Inc.

-Ace Hardware and Do it Best) and buying groups and co-ops in the United States that serve the plumbing, hardware, irrigation and landscaping markets.
+We have a large, active customer base of ap- proximately 20,000 customers, spanning nation- al and independent waterworks distributors, major national retailers that carry drainage products (The Home Depot, Lowe's,Ace Hardware and Do it Best) and buying groups and co-ops in the United States that serve the plumbing, hardware, irrigation and landscaping markets.
 Two customers, Ferguson Enterprises and Core and Main, each represented more than 10% of annual net sales.
 Our customer base is diversified across the range of end markets that we serve.

-Advanced Drainage Systems, Inc. (ADS) is incorporated in Delaware, publicly held, and listed on the New York Stock Exchange (NYSE: WMS).
-We conduct our operations primarily through our subsidiaries and substantially all
+Advanced Drainage Systems, Inc. (ADS) is incorporated in Delaware, publicly held and listed on the New York Stock Exchange (NYSE: WMS).
+We conduct our operations primarily through our subsidiaries and substantially all of our consolidated assets are held by our subsidiaries, which include BaySaver Technologies, StormTech LLC, ADS Recycling, Inc., Inlet Pipe and Protection, Inc., Sewer Tap, Inc. and Infiltrator Water Technologies Ultimate Holdings, Inc.